gradio-app/gradio/guides/using_flagging.md

 ## Introduction

-When you demo a machine learning model, you might want to collect data from users who try the model, particularly samples in which the model is not behaving as expected.
+When you demo a machine learning model, you might want to collect data from users who try the model, particularly data points in which the model is not behaving as expected.
 Capturing these "hard" data points is valuable because it allows you to improve your machine learning model and make it more reliable and robust.

 Gradio simplifies the collection of this data by including a **Flag** button with every `Interface`.
 This allows a user or tester to easily send data back to the machine where the demo is running.
 In this Guide, we discuss more about how to use the flagging feature, both with `gradio.Interface` as well as with `gradio.Blocks`.

 ## The **Flag** button in `gradio.Interface`

 Flagging with Gradio's `Interface` is especially easy.
 By default, underneath the output components, there is a button marked **Flag**.
-When a user testing your model sees input with interesting output, they can click the flag button to send the input and output sample back to the machine where the demo is running, and saves it to a CSV log file (by default).
+When a user testing your model sees input with interesting output, they can click the flag button to send the input and output data back to the machine where the demo is running.
+The sample is saved to a CSV log file (by default).
 If the demo involves images, audio, video, or other types of files, these are saved separately in a parallel directory and the paths to these files are saved in the CSV file.

 ![flag button](/assets/guides/flag_button.gif)